 From the Vault: The Doors

-In The Doors, except for occasional reminders of what year it is, there absolutely is no structure, just a drifting, mind-altering montage of events leading up to the inevitable discovery of Morrison in the bathtub.
-The most glaring example is a scene with Meg Ryan as Pamela, Morrison's "ornament."
-Jim finds Pam shooting heroin with another man and in a rage, frightens her into a closet where he locks her in before setting the door ablaze.
+Stone, usually reliably opinionated, seems to lack a point of view here.
+He's neither defending Morrison nor chastising him.
+More importantly, the film lacks what much of Stone's work lacks — structure.
+When you go back and look at much of his body of work, Platoon, Wall Street and Born on the Fourth of July all fail to hold up on subsequent viewings, usually because of a lack of structure.
+Talk Radio remains the Stone film that holds up best because of its built-in structure of the radio broadcast.
+In The Doors, except for occasional reminders of the year, structure does not exist, just a drifting, mind-altering montage of events leading up to the inevitable discovery of Morrison in the bathtub.
+The most glaring example comes in a scene with Meg Ryan as Pamela, Morrison's "ornament."
+Jim finds Pam shooting heroin with another man and. in a rage, frightens her into a closet where he locks her in before setting the door ablaze.
 That's it.
 We hear no more about it.
 Twenty minutes later, Pam shows up at a recording studio.
 In the film's context, it's unclear that it's even the same time period as when he lit the fire and nothing explains her escape.

-The Doors produced some great music, but this film doesn't attempt to look behind the talent.
+The Doors produced great music, but this film doesn't attempt to look behind the talent.
 Instead, it just shows an unpleasant man marching to his own beat on the way to his doom.